20k/20k.github.io/_posts/2024-07-01-wormholes.markdown

 ![wormhole](/assets/wormhole_1.png)

-While the performance isn't too bad at ~70ms/frame, its definitely time to fix our timestepping - particularly to chop down on polar artifacts
+While the performance isn't too bad at ~70ms/frame, its definitely time to fix our timestepping - particularly to cut down on polar artifacts

 ## Dynamic Timestepping

-One of the simplest and most effective strategies for dynamic timestepping is to ensure that the distance[^dist] a lightray moves is limited to some constant.
-The simplest version of this looks something like this:
+One of the simplest and most effective strategies for dynamic timestepping is to ensure that the distance[^dist] a ray moves is limited to some constant.
+The simplest version of this method looks something like this:

 [^dist]: We're using manhatten coordinate distance.
 You could use more advanced schemes - and these would work well, but bear in mind that calculating the timestep has a cost in itself and can end up having a significant overhead